owlbarn/tutorial/book/regression/README.md

 Explaining all these models are beyond the scope of this book.
 In this chapter, we focus on several common form of regressions, mainly linear regression and logistic regression.
 We introduce their basic ideas, how they are supported in Owl, and how to use them to solve problems.

+Part of the material used in this chapter is attributed to the the Coursera course ["Machine Learning"](https://www.coursera.org/learn/machine-learning) by Andrew Ng.

 ## Linear Regression

 Linear regression models the relationship of the features and output variable with a linear model.